erkanerol/erkanerol.github.io/content/post/complexity-of-kubernetes.md

 2. It should be extendable.
 It should allow us to customize everything so that we can put our custom solutions on top of it.

- The common base is `Kubernetes` these days.
+ The common base is <b>Kubernetes</b> these days.
 It was not the main goal of Kubernetes in the beginning.
 It was yet another container orchestration tool.
 However, it is the de facto standard to run cloud-native workloads now.

 The first item explains why Kubernetes doesn't have so many built-in features by default.
 It doesn't promise to solve your all problems.